thomhoward/ui-kit/packages/quantic/README.md

 [vscode Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode)

-**Note** Make sure you open the quantic project at the root (`/packages/quantic/`) in vscode in order for the entension to work properly.
+**Note** Make sure you open the quantic project at the root (`/packages/quantic/`) in vscode in order for the extension to work properly.

 ### Enable Dev Hub in your Salesforce organization